karianpour/react-hichestan-numberinput/README.md

 - Forward any style (or any other attributes) given to the component to the inner input element.
 - Forward the style and className changes after the first render to the inner input element.
 - Showing tel keypad if type='tel'
+- maxLength property to control maxumun acceptable number of digits

 ## Installation